We’re heading into Super Bowl weekend which can only mean one thing… a day full of fun and excitement!

 Related: Delicious Dips for Any Occasion

 Signature drinks are always fun for your guests.
-Whether they’re mocktails or cocktails, beverages with a nod to each team (like a Malibu Sunset or a Cincinnati cocktail) help tie your theme together.
+Whether they’re mocktails or cocktails, beverages with a nod to each team (like a KC Ice Water or Yuengling beer for Philly) help tie your theme together.

 It goes without saying that the Super Bowl is a LONG event.
 So be sure to keep those food and snack tables replenished during the game!